 **We appreciate this suggestion to include more generalized advice and practical steps to guide scholars studying a variety of topics.
-We added this guidance in the revised manuscript by restructuring the Data and Methods section, which now opens with a new Step-by-Step Flowchart for Implementing Citation Mapping Research (figure 1).
-In the Data and Method section, we follow figure 1 with a detailed explanation of our approach in each step in the order it appears in the flowchart.
-We also refer readers to a detailed guide that elaborates on each step in Appendix D. Accordingly, we majorly revised Appendix D, which was previously titled “Basic Guide for Using VOSviewer” to the new title “Detailed Guide for Conducting Citation Mapping Analyses.”
-The detailed guide that we provide in this revised text includes information on the various options available to scholars in each step of the citation mapping process, and advice on how to choose from these options.
+We have added this guidance in the revised manuscript by restructuring the Data and Methods section, which now opens with a new “Step-by-Step Flowchart for Implementing Citation Mapping Research” (Figure 1).
+In the Data and Method section, Figure 1 is followed by a detailed explanation of our approach in each step, in the order it appears in the flowchart.
+We also refer readers to a detailed guide that elaborates on each step in Appendix D. Accordingly, we have made major revisions to Appendix D, which was previously titled “Basic Guide for Using VOSviewer,” and is now titled “Detailed Guide for Conducting Citation Mapping Analyses.”
+The detailed guide that we provide in this revised text includes information on the various options available to scholars at each step of the citation mapping process, and advice on how to choose between these options.

 4. Results and expectations Because the specific research question is never stated, it's hard to know what to update from the Results sections.
 Some questions to guide the rewrite: - is Fig 1 "surprising" or as expected given your priors? what did you *learn* (that you perhaps didn't know before)? how did what you *learn* depend on the particular parameter settings you used?
 Not to put too fine a point on it, but saying that there are "thematic clusters" is not (from my POV) a finding---we would be shocked weren't, I think.

 **Thank you for this important comment.
-We address this first by clearly stating the knowledge gaps about organizing which this paper seeks to address in the revised and retitled “Organizing as a Case Study” section.
-We subsequently revised the Results section to state precisely how the citation maps provided answers to these questions.
-We agree that finding thematic clusters is not an interesting finding in itself.
-The maps provide a way to assess the relationship between the clusters.
-This capability allowed us to identify potential lacunas (e.g., sub-areas of research where the relationship between organizing and democracy has been understudied), to map the structure of the canonical literature, and to help scholars situate future research.
-These insights have been highlighted in the revised Results in the manuscript.
+We have addressed this first by clearly stating the knowledge gaps about organizing that this paper seeks to address in the revised and retitled “Organizing as a Case Study” section (see highlighted text above).
+We subsequently revised the Results section to explain precisely how the citation maps provided answers to these questions.
+We agree that locating thematic clusters is not itself an interesting finding; however, the maps provide a way to assess the relationship between the clusters.
+This capability enabled us to identify potential lacunas (e.g., sub-areas of research where the relationship between organizing and democracy has been understudied), to map the structure of the canonical literature, and to help scholars situate future research.
+These insights have been highlighted in the revised Results section in the manuscript.

 - In the discussion of Fig 2, what is the power of the comments re the rank of "democracy"?
 (23rd) Other things were presumably higher and lower, so why discuss this entry?
 Again, what's the null hypothesis here?
 Or how does seeing "democracy" understand organizing?

 **This topic indeed merits further explanation in the article.
-We address this by revising the text in two locations:
+We have addressed this by revising the text in two locations:

-Research questions on organizing and democracy: In the “Organizing as a Case Study” section, we explain why the connection between organizing and democracy has been important for scholars, and we then state the research questions that this study seeks to address through citation mapping: “Which of [the research] areas [on organizing] includes substantial research on the connection between organizing and democracy?
-(RQ2: “Organizing and democracy”) Answering this question also clarifies which areas do not currently focus on this connection but could do so in the future.”
+Research questions on organizing and democracy: In the Organizing as a Case Study section (see highlighted text above), we explain why the connection between organizing and democracy has been important for scholars.
+We then set out the research questions that this study seeks to address through citation mapping (p.
+4):

+Which of [the research] areas [on organizing] includes substantial research on the connection between organizing and democracy?
+(RQ2: “Organizing and democracy”).
+Answering this question also clarifies which areas do not currently focus on this connection but could do so in the future.